 - Six-speed gearbox on all but entry-level model

-The Ford Fiesta is one of the best-handling, nicest driving small cars on sale – and the Ford Fiesta Van has inherited these traits wholesale.
+The Ford Fiesta is one of the best-handling, nicest-driving small cars on sale – and the Ford Fiesta Van has inherited these traits wholesale.

 Even more impressive, the transformation into a van hasn’t resulted in a massive increase in noise inside the cabin.
 In terms of driver and passenger comfort it’s truly superb for a van.

-What’s more, this assessment is based on driving a diesel Fiesta Sport Van riding on firmer sports suspension and enormous optional 18-inch alloy wheels – likely to be the least cossetting version of the lot.
+What’s more, this assessment is based on driving a diesel Fiesta Sport Van riding on firmer sports suspension and enormous optional 18-inch alloy wheels – likely to be the least cosseting version of the lot.

-Ford Fiesta Van engine details
+Standard Ford Fiesta Van engines